-Their apps and VigilantBear leak protection system didn’t display any leaks or other problems during our testing.
+Their apps and VigilantBear leak protection system didn’t display any leaks or other problems in our VPN tests.

 ExpressVPN uses the following VPN protocols and encryption algorithms: with OpenVPN and IKEv2 protocols, it uses an AES-256 cipher with an RSA-4096 key and SHA-512 HMAC authentication.
 With the Lightway protocol, it uses AES-256-GCM and ChaCha20/Poly1305 ciphers, and D/TLS 1.2 for server authentication.

-The ExpressVPN apps are really solid and feature leak protection.
+The ExpressVPN apps incorporate excellent encryption with strong leak protection settings.
 We did not find any leaks or security issues with anything.

 We can see here that ExpressVPN supports all of the same VPN protocols as TunnelBear, in addition to their self-developed Lightway protocol, which delivers faster speeds and upgraded security.

-TunnelBear’s team did good work in this category.
+TunnelBear’s team did fine in this category.
 If they supported an advanced VPN protocol like Lightway or WireGuard, we would have called this one a tie.

 Encryption and VPN protocols winner: ExpressVPN

 Note: There are a few VPNs that now offer double-VPN encryption utilizing two servers at the same time.
-Two popular VPNs offering this are NordVPN and ProtonVPN.
+We compare VPNs that offer this feature in our NordVPN vs ProtonVPN report.